napolux/1000ideas/ideas/ikea_personal_shopper/README.md

 ### CONs

-* Ikea can easily replicate the service or find a way to fight against it.
+* Ikea can easily replicate the service or find a way to fight against it
 * Must be cheap
 * How to set contract?
 How about the user not satisfied with final results?
-* Additional services like transportation and assembly are already sold by Ikea itself.
+* Additional services like transportation and assembly are already sold by Ikea itself
-* Hard to scale.
+* Hard to scale
 * Staff needs some basic knowledge of how to take measures and/or home design

 ### Notice